-2 Anti-Corruption Measures
+2 Anti-Fraud and Anti-Corruption Measures

-GC Group encourages personnel at all levels to become aware of the need to adopt an anti-corruption stance.
-Internal control systems are in place to prevent corruption, extortion and the giving or receiving of bribes in all forms, which may lead to acts of corruption and money laundering of any kind.
+GC Group encourages personnel at all levels to become aware of the need to adopt the anti-fraud and anti-corruption stance.
+Internal control systems are in place to prevent fraud, corruption, extortion and the giving or receiving of bribes in all forms, which may lead to acts of fraud, corruption and money laundering of any kind.
 This is to protect the Company from being used as a channel or tool to embezzle, transfer or conceal illegal sources of assets.
 Personnel at all levels of the Company and its subsidiaries must therefore perform their duties prudently.
-GC Group also provides support for and encourages persons who act for its interests such as customers, suppliers, and business partners to recognize the importance of and comply with anti-corruption laws, rules, and regulations, as well as its anti-corruption policy and guidelines.
+GC Group also provides support for and encourages persons who act for its interests such as customers, suppliers, and business partners to recognize the importance of and comply with the anti-fraud and anti-corruption laws, rules, and regulations, as well as its Anti-Fraud and Anti-Corruption policy.

-The Company has established the anti-corruption policy and guidelines, as shown in Page 88.
+The Company has established the Anti-Fraud and Anti-Corruption policy as shown in Page 90.